 Israel has an interest in maintaining a functioning, stable, and non-hostile Palestinian Authority.
 Therefore it should take a supportive and helpful approach that aims to strengthen it as the only legitimate address for a future agreement, and define the political objective of "transitional arrangements" that would shape a reality of separation (political, territorial, and demographic) and outline conditions for a future reality of two states (the INSS Plan).
 Regarding the Gaza Strip, the Israeli interest is a prolonged period of military quiet.
-Thus, Israel should designate Hamas as a temporary responsible party in the Gaza Strip and formulate a prolonged ceasefire with it, while seeking to block its additional military buildup, in return for improving the civilian conditions and infrastructure (electricity and water) in Gaza.
-In the case of a conflict, the IDF and the other security organizations must focus the IDF's actions on inflicting severe damage on the Hamas and Islamic Jihad military wings.
+Thus, Israel should designate Hamas as a temporary responsible party in the Gaza Strip and formulate a prolonged ceasefire with it, while seeking to block its additional military buildup, in return for improving the civilian conditions must focus the IDF's actions on inflicting severe damage on the Hamas and Islamic Jihad military wings.